bacadra/pulsar-navigation-panel/README.md

 For each header, the package can create a marker to highlight the line text in the editor.
 The marker style can be customized.
 Markers can be turned off or on with the command `navigation-panel:markers` or by right-clicking on the panel and using the `Toggle markers`.

+For most languages, flags have been implemented that allow the use of "important" (red) and "technical" (green) flags.
+For how to use, see the section on the respective language.
+Of course, the flags may be used in any of its concepts, e.g.

 ## Section folding